-The co-directors, Prof Pazos-Alonso and Dr Goulimari, are available to assist students in all aspects of their studies, including pastoral support.
+Dr Goulimari, is available to assist students in all aspects of their studies, including pastoral support.
 The Academic Mentor may also offer advice and support.

-Each college has its own system of support for students, please refer to your College handbook or website for more information on who to contact and what support is available through your college.
+Each college has its own system of support for students.
+Please refer to your College handbook or website for more information on whom to contact and what support is available through your college.

 Colleges have many officers with responsibility for pastoral and welfare support.
-These include the college Tutor for Graduates, a designated College Advisor for each student, the Chaplain, and the college nurse and doctor.
+These include the college Tutor for Graduates, a designated College Advisor for each student, the Chaplain, other designated welfare advisors and peer supporters, and the college nurse and doctor.
 In addition there is peer support from the Middle Common Room (MCR), which elects student officers with special responsibility for welfare.
-These will liaise with the central Oxford University Students Union.
+These liaise with the central Oxford University Students Union.